 Alternative 1 would not affect the harvest and customary uses of Gulf reef fish or coastal migratory pelagics because it would maintain current reporting requirements for headboats.
 Therefore, Alternative 1 would not be expected to result in direct economic effects.
 However, Alternative 1 would continue to allow for a time lag in the collection of landings information.
-If the time lags result in delaying needed management measures, e.g., a timely closure of a fishery, and adversely affects the stock, adverse indirect economic effects would be expected to result.
+If the time lags result in delaying needed management measures, e.g., a timely closure of a species, and adversely affects the stock, adverse indirect economic effects would be expected to result.

 Alternatives 2, 3, and Preferred Alternative 4 would require all headboats to submit fishing records via electronic reporting at different times.
 The fishing records would be electronically submitted using NMFS approved hardware/software.
 Alternatives 2 and 3 would require weekly and daily submissions, respectively.
 Preferred Alternative 4 would require the submission of fishing records for each trip prior to returning to the docks.
 Because most headboats predominantly run half day trips, Preferred Alternative 4 could require several submissions in a single day.
-Therefore, in terms of time necessary to complete the requests and associated costs to headboats, a ranking from least to most onerous would be Alternative 2, 3, and Preferred Alternative 4.
-The costs expected to be borne by headboat operators to acquire, operate, update, and maintain the approved hardware and software are not known at this time because a list of approved hardware and software has yet to be determined.
-However, headboat vessels in the Gulf of Mexico are already reporting data electronically.
-Therefore, it is assumed that at this time no additional hardware or software would be required.
-Although additional costs expected to be borne by the Agency to administer these data collection efforts cannot be determined, it is expected that administrative costs would increase as the volume of data collected increases.
-If it is assumed that shortening the reporting frequency from weekly to daily reporting (or reporting for each trip) would result in marked improvements in the data collected and that these improvements would result in more effective management, then Preferred Alternative 4 would be expected to result in the greatest economic benefits, followed by Alternative 3 then Alternative 2.
-Although the potential benefits that would be expected to result from the proposed changes are expected to outweigh the costs that would be incurred by the industry and NMFS, the net economic effects expected to result from these alternatives would only be quantifiable once additional information on the data collection program is available.
+Therefore, in terms of time necessary to complete the requests and associated costs to headboats, a ranking from least to most onerous would be Alternatives 2, 3, and Preferred Alternative 4.
+The costs expected to be borne by headboat operators to acquire, operate, update, and maintain the approved hardware and software would be determined by the list of approved hardware and software selected.
+Additional costs expected to be borne by the Agency to administer these data collection efforts would be expected to increase as the volume of data collected increases.
+Because it is expected that shortening the reporting frequency from weekly to daily reporting (or reporting for each trip) would result in noticeable improvements in the data collected and that these improvements would result in more effective and timely management, Preferred Alternative 4 would be expected to result in the greatest economic benefits, followed by Alternative 3 then Alternative 2.
+The potential benefits that would be expected to result from the proposed changes are expected to outweigh the costs that would be incurred by the industry and NMFS.
+The net economic effects expected to result from these alternatives would be determined by the relative magnitude of benefits expected and costs incurred to implement and administer these data collection efforts.